Code-Institute-Submissions/Madebybrown-TheFitnessHub.com/README.md

 ## Technologies Used
 - [HTML5](https://sv.wikipedia.org/wiki/HTML5) - Provides structure and content to site
-- [CSS](https://en.wikipedia.org/wiki/CSS) - To give html style rules
+- [CSS](https://en.wikipedia.org/wiki/CSS) - To give HTML style rules
-- [Github](https://github.com/) - Used to start project and deploy
+- [Github](https://github.com/) - Used to start the project and deploy
 - [Gitpod](https://www.gitpod.io/) - Used to host and create the site
 - [Google Fonts](https://fonts.google.com/about) - Import fonts to the site
-- [Over / Godaddy Studio](https://studio.godaddy.com/login) - Used to manilpulate images
+- [Over / Godaddy Studio](https://studio.godaddy.com/login) - Used to manipulate images
 - [Chrome Dev Tools](https://developer.chrome.com/docs/devtools/) - Used throughout the whole project to overview the responsiveness and make style changes to implement
 - [Am I Responsive](https://ui.dev/amiresponsive) - Used to create mockup images of site on different devices
 - [Color Mind](http://colormind.io/) - Used to find colors that match together